ioccc-src/winner/faq.md

 previous IOCCC entries make it more challenging to be successful.

-It is also important to note that the [guidelines](/guidelines.html) say:
+It is also important to note that the [guidelines](/guidelines.html) often state something along the lines of:

-> _We tend to dislike programs that: are similar to previous winners_
+> _We tend to dislike programs that: are similar to previous winning entries_

 #### maze generator